Buying a seat for your dog on a plane is not possible when flying with most airlines.

 Please note the weight and size does vary between airlines:

 Therefore, if you are the owner of a large dog, it is likely that you will need to ship him in cargo hold.

-Many airlines have restrictions on which breeds they allow to fly in the cabin.
+Some airlines have restrictions on which breeds they allow to fly.

-It is rather common that airlines do not allow brachycephalic or snub-nosed dogs of any “mix” to fly.
+It is rather common that airlines do not allow brachycephalic or snub-nosed dogs of any “mix” to fly, however this is often only mentioned as checked pets.
 This is in the interest of your dog’s own health and safety.
 Certain breeds often are more prone to certain illnesses which put them at risk when flying.
 Due to some cases over the years of dogs not making it to the end of their flight, airlines have gotten stricter on which pets they allow on the plane.

-For example, American Airlines do not allow the following dog breeds, or their mixes, to fly:
+American Airlines do not allow the following dog breeds, or their mixes, to fly as checked pets: